liquity/bold/README.md

 6. **Restrict SP withdrawals when TCR < 100%**.
 This ensure that SP depositors can’t flee when their branch is insolvent, and would be forced to eat the loss.
 This could lead to less bad debt than otherwise.
 On the other hand, when TCR > 100%, the expectation of this restriction kicking in could force pre-empting SP fleeing, which may limit liquidations and make bad debt _more_ likely.
 An alternative would be to restrict SP withdrawals only when the LST-ETH price falls significantly below 1, indicating an adverse LST depeg event.

 7. **Pro-rata redemptions at TCR < 100% (branch specific, not routed)**.
-Urgent redemptions are helpful for shrinking the debt of a shut down branch when it is at `TCR > 100%`.
-However, at `TCR < 100%`, urgent redemptions do not help clear the bad debt.
+Shutdown redemptions are helpful for shrinking the debt of a shut down branch when it is at `TCR > 100%`.
+However, at `TCR < 100%`, shutdown redemptions do not help clear the bad debt.
 They simply remove all collateral and push it into its final state faster (and in fact, make it slightly worse since they pay a slight collateral bonus).
 At `TCR < 100%`, we could offer special pro-rata redemptions only on the shut down branch - e.g. at `TCR = 80%`, users may redeem 1 BOLD for $0.80 worth of collateral.
 This would (in principle) allow someone to completely clear the bad debt via redemption.
 At first glance it seems unprofitable, but if the redeemer has reason to believe the collateral is underpriced and the price may rebound at some point in future, they may believe it to be profitable to redeem pro-rata.

 **Conclusion**